Top 10 Most Absurdly Ridiculous Ig Nobel Prize Winners

 2 Robert Matthews

 Responsible for the study of Murphy's Law.
-If you're wondering why toast tends to fall down on its butter side, there's a scientific work that specifically explains the belief of the buttered toast phenomenon.
+If you're wondering why toast tends to fall butter-side down, there's scientific work that specifically explains the belief of the buttered toast phenomenon.
 Robert Matthews was one of the first people to put his emphasis into such a niche.

 3 John Trinkaus

-Normally you would ignore some of the things you dislike or find as pet peeves, but this guy would take it in the polar opposite, writing research papers of the things he finds annoying with intricate detail.
+Normally, you would ignore some of the things you dislike or find as pet peeves, but this guy took it to the polar opposite, writing research papers on the things he finds annoying with intricate detail.
 John Trinkaus is known for publishing almost a hundred academic papers on things he dislikes.
 Research papers include:

 - "How many people pay for the candles in churches"

-- "What percentage of pedestrians wear sport shoes that are white rather some other color"
+- "What percentage of pedestrians wear sports shoes that are white rather than some other color"

 - "How many people wear baseball caps with the bill facing backwards"